Welcome to EarthTurns

 Telomere shortening is something that results in errors in cell copying and hence the advancing of the ageing process.
 Telomeres are present on chromosomes, where DNA is stored and are thought to become shorter with each cell division.
 Studies following patients with stable coronary heart disease have shown that telomere length changes least with high blood levels of DHA and EPA.
 As well as this telomeres are very susceptible to free radical damage.
 The high levels of DHA and EPA present in krill, as well as their strong anti inflammatory effect, mean that they have a real and potent anti ageing effect if taken regularly.
 This research, as well as having implications for healthy people looking to protect their body inside and out from the effects of ageing, free radicals, mental illness and inflammatory diseases, provides a safe yet effective supplementary treatment for many serious ailments.

 Dee Cee Labs Krill Oil supplement with Astaxanthin is made in America to ensure quality, purity and safety.

 NOTE: If you are allergic to shellfish, have any blood coagulation disorder, or are taking anticoagulants such as Coumadin (Warfarin), do not use Krill Oil unless advised by your doctor.
 Krill oil is very stable and will last up to 2 years, but, extended exposure to temperatures above 100 degrees or lower than 50 degrees can diminish the effectiveness of the phospholipid ingredients.
 Therefore, don't store it in the refrigerator freezer.

 Directions: As a dietary supplement, take 1 softgel daily

-NO artifical flavor, sweetener, preservatives, sugar, starch, milk, lactose, soy, wheat, yeast or sodium.
+NO artifical flavor, sweetener, preservatives, sugar, starch, milk, lactose, soy, wheat, yeast.